jashna14/jetpack-joyride/README.md

 * Game speed increases on collecting it

-* Once occupied, it lasts for 10 seconds
+* Once occupied, it lasts for 10 unit time

+### Score

+* Increases on destroying beams, collecting coins and beating the Boss-enemy

-### Color
+### SPECIAL FEATURES

 * Different colors are given to different components of the game

-* Black coloured background is given

-### Score

-* Increases on destroying beams, collecting coins

-* Is a function of destroyed beams, collected coins and bullets fired at boss_enemy
+* Sound has been added
+* ASCII Art has been used